 To consolidate into one document the minimum reserve requirements for life insurance, accident and health insurance, and deposit-type contracts pursuant to the Standard Valuation Law, including those products subject to principle-based valuation requirements and those not subject to principle-based valuation requirements.

-To promote uniformity among states’ valuation requirements.
+To promote uniformity among the valuation requirements of the various jurisdictions.

 To provide for an efficient, consistent and timely process to update valuation requirements as the need arises.